rhine3/audiomoth-guide/resources/analysis-software.md

 **Classification**: predict the identity of sounds captured in recordings, e.g. training a convolutional neural network to identify bird species in a recording
 * [Anabat Insight](https://www.titley-scientific.com/us/anabat-insight.html) (free and paid versions) - contains open-source BatClassify classifier and can be used with other algorithms
-* [ARBIMON](https://arbimon.sieve-analytics.com/) - web-based interface for creating own classifiers
+* [ARBIMON](https://arbimon.sieve-analytics.com/) (free for certain number of recordings) - web-based interface for creating own classifiers
 * [Avisoft-SASLab Pro](http://www.avisoft.com/sound-analysis/) (paid) - classification by spectrographic template cross-correlation
 * [AviaNZ](http://www.avianz.net/index.php) (free) - configure your own "filters" for certain species or download pre-configured filters
 * [BatExplorer](https://www.batlogger.com/en/products/batexplorer/) (free and paid versions) - bat classification